Are you a complete noob when it comes to Twitch and haven't a clue why everyone seems to be talking about it? We've got

 But beyond the competitive nature of gaming, Twitch attracts vast swathes of viewers because it’s fun and informative.
 Players use it for everything from picking up tips on how to become better at certain games, how to get past a particularly tricky section of a game, or simply to have a laugh at some of the hilarious events that can take place when gaming goes off script.

 Games may have once been seen as the go-to entertainment for recluses.
-But with phones like the thanks to services like Razer, gamers are no longer confined to their bedrooms and thanks to services like Twitch games are more social than ever.
+But, thanks to phones like the Razer 2, gamers are no longer confined to their bedrooms and thanks to services like Twitch, games are more social than ever.